JosephNeilG/library-ui/README.md

 - **View Authors and Books:** Dynamically fetches and displays lists of authors and books from the API.
 - **Add Associations:** Allows users to associate books with authors.
+- **Manage Account:** Enables users to update their username and password, as well as delete their account.
 - **Authentication:** Utilizes token-based authentication for secure API interactions.

 ## Technologies Used